MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Proposal

 The document that outlines the scope of work, deliverables, timeline, and estimated cost of a project is called a proposal.
 A proposal is presented to the customer for review and consideration.
-It may be subject to negotiation before a final agreement is reached.
+It might be subject to negotiation before a final agreement is reached.

 ### Provider